 Columbia University’s School of the Arts has many amazing programs for creative individuals to choose from.
 However, their most well-known program may be their film program.

 Columbia offers both undergraduate and graduate degrees in film.
-Students are able to explore a wide variety of disciplines within the film industry.
+Students can explore a wide variety of disciplines within the film industry.

 Columbia University is going to cost you about $57,000 in tuition.